meliborn/jQuery-reselect-plugin/README.md

 ---------

 1. Native autocomplete without any third-party plugins.
 Now, you can use autocomplete by using [jQuery autocomplete plugin](http://jqueryui.com/demos/autocomplete/ "autocomplete")
+2. Auto width
+3. Support optiongroup
+4. Multiselect
+5. Navigate by key arrows
-2. Coming from your ideas...
+6. Coming from your ideas...